Cloudy with a Chance of Meatballs (franchise): Cloudy with a Chance of Meatballs 2 (2013)

+After having seemingly destroyed the FLDSMDFR, Flint Lockwood is determined to prove himself a great inventor.
+He is given the chance by his idol Chester V who informs him that his machine survived and has turned the island of Swallow Falls into a dangerous, tropical jungle full of sentient food creatures based on existing animals.
+Flint teams up with his friends and return to the island to shut down the machine.
+When they realize that Chester V has his own plans for them, they set off to stop him and protect the foodimals.

 Television series

 Cloudy with a Chance of Meatballs (2017–2018)

 On October 9, 2014, DHX Media announced that it would develop and produce a television series based on the film franchise, titled Cloudy with a Chance of Meatballs, released on March 6, 2017 in the United States and April 6 of the same year in Canada.
 The series is traditionally animated and consists of 26 22-minute episodes.
 It takes place before the first film, showing Flint Lockwood as a high school student who dreams to become a serious scientist.
 In his adventures, he is joined by Sam Sparks, a new girl in town and the school's "wannabe" reporter, along with Flint's dad Tim, Steve the Monkey, Manny as the head of the school's audiovisual club, Earl as a school gym teacher, Brent as a baby wear model, and mayor Shelbourne.
 DHX Media handles the global television and non-US home entertainment distribution, along with worldwide merchandising rights, while Sony distributes home entertainment in the US.
 Commissioned by Teletoon in Canada, the series airs on Cartoon Network in the United States, and on the Boomerang channel in other territories.